zevanreg/snippy-ai-hackathon/hackathon/level-3.md

 6. Performance is optimized for production workloads
 7. You can explain how embeddings enable semantic search

-**Ready for Level 4?** You'll add event-driven ingestion and comprehensive observability!
+**Ready for Level 4?** You'll integrate with GitHub Copilot via MCP tools!

 ---